duckietown/book-devmanual-software/src/beginner/ros/wheel-encoder-reader.md

 Then in the console, the received left and right encoder data will be printed.
 Try:

 * spinning the left/right wheel, in both directions
-* driving the robot back and forth with the virtual joystick
+* driving the robot back and forth with the [virtual joystick](book-opmanual-duckiebot:rc-control)

-Observe how the values change with both method.
+Observe how the values change in both cases.

 If you want to stop the node, just use `Ctrl+C` in the terminal.